dlang/DIPs/DIPs/DIP1xxy-mvf.md

 Walter identified the fundamental source of the problem to be the implicit conversion of integer literals to `bool`.

-A change to the overload resolution rules would still break code relying on the existing overload resolution behavior illustrated in [Example B](#example-b) and [Example C](#example-c), resulting in a deprecation process similar, if not the same, to that of the proposed solution, but would not close the hole in the type system.
+A change to the overload resolution rules would still break code relying on the existing overload resolution behavior illustrated in [Example B](#example-b) and [Example C](#example-c), resulting in a deprecation process similar to, if not the same as, that of the proposed solution, but would not close the hole in the type system.

 #### Disallow implicit conversion of integer literals to `bool`, but only for overloaded functions